Downloads and Links

 Clicker by Crick Software is a popular commercial product for education and communication that allows you to use thousands of different onscreen grids or create your own.
-Planet Wobble is a series of talking books based on Clicker.

 No Brainer 2 is a simple but intense quiz game.
 With Camera Mouse running, move your head up-and-down for Yes and side-to-side for No.